 Or secondly, you may rediscover your faith in traditional arrangements.
-You could emerge from an NSA, ready to be deeply committed to one person.
-The NSA could be the getaway you needed and now you’re back on the exclusive relationship track.
+You could emerge from an NSA dynamic, ready to be deeply committed to one person.
+NSA in dating could be the getaway you’d needed and now you’re back on the exclusive relationship track.
 Either way, your mindset will change after the no-strings-attached experience.

 11. Clear thinking is super important

-This is the part where I tell you to not make stupid decisions.
-From the onset of your NSA, be VERY clear in what you want from the relationship, and where you see it going.
-Know full well that an NSA is not very sustainable in the long run.
+This is the part where I tell you to not make silly decisions.
+From the onset of your NSA arrangement, be VERY clear about what you want from the relationship, and where you see it going.
+Know fully well that an NSA dynamic is not very sustainable in the long run.
 Don’t go in hoping to find true love because that’s like finding a BFF on Tinder.